 Sexuality and Gender Diversity

-Tufts is included in Campus Pride’s top 30 LGBTQ-Friendly Colleges and Universities.
+Tufts is included in Campus Pride’s 30 most LGBTQ-friendly colleges.
 Tufts' LGBT Center supports the needs of lesbian, gay, bisexual, transgender, and queer students, faculty, staff, and alumni in an intentional and welcoming environment.
 Tufts boasts a number of LGBT student organizations (like the Queer Student Association), a first-year peer leader program (Team Q), weekly discussion groups (like T-Time), and an LGBTQ-themed housing unit (Rainbow House).
 Along with the LGBT Center, these groups sponsor speakers, movie nights, and other social and educational events for LGBTQ students and allies.
 Tufts has an open housing policy, which means we don’t use gender as a determining factor for housing arrangements, and students are free to create living situations that work for them.
 Tufts’ student medical insurance plan includes services for transgender students, including hormone therapy and gender reassignment surgery.
 The greater Boston area is particularly welcoming to its large number of LGBT students and Massachusetts is famous for being the first state to legalize same-sex marriage and for having some of the strongest antidiscrimination statutes in the country.

-Religious student groups include Buddhist Mindfulness Sangha, Catholic Community at Tufts, Chabad, Hillel, Hindu Students Council, Humanist Community at Tufts, Ladder-day Saints Students Association, Muslim Students Association, Orthodox Christian Fellowship, Protestant Student Fellowship, and the Non-denominational Christian Fellowship, among others.
+Religious student groups include Buddhist Mindfulness Sangha, Catholic Community at Tufts, Chabad, Hillel, Hindu Students Council, Humanist Community at Tufts, Latter-day Saints Students Association, Muslim Students Association, Orthodox Christian Fellowship, Protestant Student Fellowship, and the Non-denominational Christian Fellowship, among others.
 There is also an active interfaith student organization and interfaith pre-orientation program, CAFE (Conversation, Action, Faith, and Education).

-Tufts professors in the Department of Religion are specialists and researchers in Buddhism, Hinduism, Jainism, Christianity, Islam, and African Diasporic religions.
+Tufts faculty in the Department of Religion are specialists and researchers in Buddhism, Hinduism, Jainism, Christianity, Islam, and African Diasporic religions.
 The Judaic Studies major and minor combine the study of the Hebrew language and the religious texts and practices, culture, and history of the Jewish people.